Trump Russiagate: White House Advised By Counsel To Preserve Russia Materials

 The New York Times reports that Republican Senator Lindsey Graham agrees on the matter of Sessions recusing himself from any investigation, saying, “It is clear to me that Jeff Sessions, who is my dear friend, cannot make this decision about Trump.”

 The Washington Post reported on February 22 that the investigation by the Senate Intelligence Committee into Trump Russiagate appeared to be “kicking into high gear” after the committee met with the FBI for a two-hour briefing.
-Ranking member on the committee, Republican Senator Collins of Maine said the briefing was “helpful.”
+The ranking member of the committee, Republican Senator Collins of Maine, said the briefing was “helpful.”

 She also said, “All of us are determined to get the answers.
 In some ways this is a counterintelligence cooperation – in many ways – and that’s what our committee specializes in.”